GoogleChromeLabs/puppy-content/templates/property.md

 // Example property page at: https://developer.mozilla.org/en-US/docs/Web/API/ContentIndexEvent/id

+## Description

-// Complete the sentence below with a basic description of the method.
+// Complete the sentence below with a basic description of the propertyt.
 // You may add more sentences if needed.

 // If this is not a read-only property, delete 'read-only' from the sentence below.